-

 Get in touch to book your consultation and discover personalized care for cerebral palsy

-Our Approach to Treating CP - How It Works?
+Our Approach to Treating Cerebral Palsy: How It Works?

-At The Brain & Performance Centre, we use a specialized, research-backed approach to treat children with cerebral palsy (CP).
-Our Brain & Performance Protocol is based on over 10 years of clinical experience and includes the world’s first randomized and controlled trial of Hyperbaric Oxygen Therapy (HBOT) in children.
+At The Brain & Performance Centre, we use a specialised, research-backed approach to treat children with cerebral palsy (CP).
+Our Brain & Performance Protocol is based on over 10 years of clinical experience and includes the world’s first randomised and controlled trial of Hyperbaric Oxygen Therapy (HBOT) in children.

 Our goal is to give every child the best possible chance to improve, thrive, and live more independently.
 Here’s what your child’s journey with us will look like: